michalroots/michalroots.github.io/_pages/games.md

 - **The Village Game** (8 people+) - practicing community-living skills through storytelling
 - **The Storytelling Game** (multiplayer) - telling stories & harmonising
 - **Infinity Squares** (solo and multiplayer) - visual life processing and a moment of grounding
+- **The Handbook Game** (for orgs) - communicate mission and processes of your organisation in a crystal-clear and concise way

 & more